 The process of setting contextual water targets involves developing an understanding of shared water challenges of concern to Tyson Foods as well as surrounding communities.
 Read our water position statement to learn more about our prioritization scheme for contextual water targets.

-More than 31 billion gallons of water enter our facilities annually, and the majority is returned to surface waters of the U.S. through our 36 full-treatment and 49 pre-treatment wastewater treatment centers.
-We use current technology and reclamation systems to conserve and reuse wastewater in our direct operations.
+More than 31 billion gallons of water enter our facilities annually, and the majority is returned to surface waters of the U.S. through our 41 full-treatment and 55 pre-treatment wastewater treatment centers.
+We use technology and reclamation systems to conserve and reuse wastewater in our direct operations.
+As we introduce new interventions to reduce the risk of pathogen contamination and keep our products safe, we are also working to mitigate the potential challenges that this creates for wastewater treatment.
+Our food safety and environmental teams are working hand in hand to manage this issue.

 Wastewater treatment not only conserves water but, in some locations, also allows the nutrients in the wastewater to be used to grow crops and reduces the need to purchase manufactured commercial fertilizer.
-We reused more than 2 billion gallons of wastewater for crop irrigation.
-More than 4 million pounds of nutrients were collected and redistributed by beneficial soil irrigation practices through this process.
+We reused more than 2 billion gallons of wastewater from three plants for crop irrigation in FY2019.
+Nearly 3 million pounds of nutrients were collected and redistributed by beneficial soil irrigation practices through this process.